 Step 1: First things first, you’re going to need to find a front-load washing machine, as the agitator on a top-loader washing machine can damage the delicate fabric and feathers of your down jacket.
 Once you have access to a front-load washing machine, you will then need to make sure that you have Down Wash.
 Only use a down specific wash such as Nikwax Down Wash which is made especially for washing and cleaning down garments.
 This is what I recommend and I have been using it for many years.
 Do not use normal laundry detergent as it will strip the natural oils found in the down feathers.

 Step 2: Add 100 ml of Nikwax Down Wash or similar to warm water in a large bucket or tub and begin to agitate the down wash and the jacket.
-Pay special attention to the areas the are known to be more dirty than others such as the areas around the collar, cuffs and shoulders.
+Pay special attention to the areas that are known to be more dirty than others such as the areas around the collar, cuffs, and shoulders.

 Important Information: Do not use normal detergent that you would use to wash your clothes.
 It will strip the natural oils from the down and it will never be as good as new.
 Use Nikwax Down Wash, it is one of the best cleaners made for down feathers, as it has been specifically designed to not strip the feathers of their oil, while also not breaking down the DWR treatment across the exterior.